murkl/arch-os/CONTRIBUTING.md

 Reword one and the old translation is marked fuzzy rather than dropped.

-The catalogs are gettext `.po` files and the templates they are filled in from are generated: the runtime's out of the Go sources, a tree's out of the loaded tree.
+The catalogs are gettext `.po` files and the templates they are filled in from are generated: the runtime's out of the Go sources, a module's out of the loaded module.
 Nothing keeps a list of translatable strings, which is why no list can fall behind.

 ```sh